blindij/talk_eunis19/presentation.md

   FAIR for both.

 ???
-* To get involved in this type of training is a good oppertunity to enage with people working at the research frontier.
+* To get involved in this type of training is a good opportunity to engage with people working at the research frontier.
 Their problems and obstacles are challenges for one of a university's core activities.
 * Huge demand for training.